 An Advance Care Directive sets out your specific wishes with regard to medical treatment should you suffer an incurable illness and become unable to communicate your wishes for such treatment.
 It does not appoint anyone to make your decisions (although in some states and territories, such as the Northern Territory, you must appoint an Enduring Attorney in an ACD).
 Many people have an ACD in place as they want to 'die with dignity.'
 It's a very personal document and choice and sets out exactly how you want to be treated at the end of your life.
 An Advance Care Directive can be called different named in different states.
 For example, in the Northern Territory, an ACD is known as an Advanced Personal Plan.

 A Power of Attorney appoints someone else to make decisions on your behalf, whereas an ACD sets out your wishes directly to your medical treatment providers should you be unable to communicate those wishes for medical treatment are.

-In some states and territories (such as the Northern Territory), you must appoint an Enduring Attorney in an Advance Care Directive, or Advance Personal Plan. in some states, the previous Enduring Power of Enduring has been replaced by an Advance Care Directive.
+In some states and territories (such as the Northern Territory), you have to use an Advance Care Directive, or Advance Personal Plan to appoint an Enduring Attorney in.
+In some states, the previous Enduring Power of Attorney has been replaced by an Advance Care Directive.